 Here are some tips to help you support a child through difficult times:

 Children and young people often find it helpful if they can talk about what is happening, helping them to make sense of events and feel less afraid.
-Even young children are likely to hear reports in the media or overhear adults talking about deaths due to coronavirus, or the risk of death from becoming ill with the virus.
+Even young children are likely to hear reports in the media or overhear adults talking about deaths for a number of reasons.
 It’s important to talk about their fears or anxieties honestly and openly in age-appropriate language.
 It may also help to restrict the amount of media coverage and social media they are exposed to, and balance this with other activities and positive things to focus on.
 Children’s understanding of death varies with their stage of development and it can be helpful to understand why children may respond differently.

 Give children honest, factual information in language appropriate to their age and level of understanding, and be guided by their questions.
 Children tend to pick up when questions are avoided and may imagine all kinds of things, causing further anxiety.
 It’s not necessary to go into detail but it will be helpful to explain things that affect them directly, such as why they are being asked to wash their hands regularly and how the virus is spread, why their school has closed, why they can’t visit a grandparent or why a parent is working from home.

 Children may be concerned about someone they know becoming ill or even dying.
-Explain that some people will have no symptoms and will be fine, most people will experience only a mild form of the virus and will get better, but some people are more vulnerable and so we need to make sure they are protected.
 Be honest though and don’t shy away from explaining that some people may die, as children need to trust that you are being honest and open with them, so that they can ask you other questions with confidence.